raphaelhoudouin/raphaelhoudouin/README.md

 💼 Featured Projects

-* **[france-energy-mix](https://github.com/rhoudouin/france-energy-mix):**  In this project, I analyzed the evolution of France's energy mix over the past decade, visualizing trends in renewable energy sources and identifying key factors influencing the shift towards sustainable energy.
-Used AI and machine learning for data modeling and prediction (Python, Pandas, Matplotlib,Streamlit)
+* **[france-energy-mix](https://github.com/rhoudouin/france-energy-mix):**  This project focuses on analyzing historical electricity production and consumption data in France from 2013 to 2023 at a regional level.
+(Python, Pandas, Matplotlib,Streamlit)
 * **[/france_delinquency_analysis](https://github.com/rhoudouin/france_delinquency_analysis):** This project involved a statistical analysis of crime data across France, exploring trends and patterns at regional, departmental, and municipal levels.
 (Python, Pandas)

 ## 📫 Let's Connect!